luaratourinho/R-spatial-tips/README.md

 I also provide an example of mpc utility, in an ecological niche context, suggested by Barve et al. 2011 (doi:10.1016/j.ecolmodel.2011.02.011).

+* Hexagons.R

+In this routines, you can find out how to create a hexagonal grid using your polygon.
+I show 2 options to build it.